-Windows 10 by default treats any WiFI as unmetered.
-If you ever connect to any mobile hotspot, you can manually turn this on to avoid heavy downloads.
+Windows, by default, treats any WiFI or Ethernet connection as unmetered.
+You can manually turn this on if you connect to any mobile hotspot to avoid heavy downloads.
 We will use the same trick to set a connection metered.
 Follow the steps below:

 - Go to Settings> Network & Internet> WiFi

 - Click on Advanced Options, which appears below the list of Wi-Fi networks